manychat/.github/profile/README.md

 ## Hi there 👋

-ManyChat is to automate interactive conversations in Instagram Direct Messages, Facebook Messenger, and SMS to grow your brand.
+Manyсhat is to automate interactive conversations in Instagram Direct Messages, Facebook Messenger, and SMS to grow your brand.

 ![Cover](/profile/cover.png)